About This Statistic

-The statistic depicts the global smartphone penetration from 2014 to 2019.
-In 2014, almost 22 percent of the global population used a smartphone.
+The statistic depicts the global smartphone penetration from 2014 to 2020.
+In 2015, more than 25 percent of the global population used a smartphone.

 Global smartphone penetration - additional information

 Over a third of the world’s population is projected to own a smartphone by 2017, up from just under 10 percent in 2011.
 Western Europe is due to become the largest regional market as almost 65 percent of its total population is forecast to own a smartphone by 2017, over twice the figure in 2012.
 Within North America, around 64 percent of the population will own a smartphone in 2017, an increase of 13 percent on the figure from 2014.
 The smallest regional market for smartphones is the Middle East and Africa, where smartphone penetration will stand at an estimated 13.6 percent by 2017.